-If you love premium coffee and espresso-based beverages, you’re not alone.
+If you love premium coffee and specialty coffee drinks, you’re not alone.

 As you embark on researching the best super-automatic espresso machines, your mind might be spinning with references to brewing times, getting the best foam, and grinder settings.
 In this guide, we’ll walk you through the espresso machine qualities to keep an eye out for and recommend different options for your needs.

-We won’t beat around the bush here—even cheap automatic espresso machines typically cost hundreds of dollars more than the average coffee maker.
+We won’t beat around the bush here—even cheap automatic coffee machines typically cost hundreds of dollars more than the average coffee maker.

 However, if you visit your local coffee shop on a daily basis, you’ll eventually recoup that money.
 Don’t believe us?
 Let’s run a quick math equation.

 $4 for an average cup of specialty coffee + 365 days in a year = $1,460 per year

 Aside from recouping your almost $1,500 per year expenses at coffee shops, having a barista-quality automatic espresso machine in your home is more convenient.